madelynr101/madelynr101/README.md

 - 👋 Hi, I’m Madelyn Weathers
 - 👀 I’m interested in software engineering.
-Fell free to check out some of my public projects!
+- 👋 Feel free to check out some of my public projects!